-Dr. Danielle Grandrimo is an experienced physician specializing in internal medicine, hospital medicine, as well as hospice and palliative medicine.
+Dr. Danielle Grandrimo is an experienced Medical Director specializing in internal medicine, hospital medicine, as well as hospice and palliative medicine.

 Hospice care focuses on providing palliative care to patients who are chronically ill, terminally ill, or otherwise seriously ill and nearing the end of their life.
 Hospice care attends to the patient’s pain and symptoms as well as their emotional and spiritual needs in such a difficult time.
 The main focus of this type of care is to provide dignity and a sense of personal fulfillment for the patient as well as providing the highest quality comfort and time for the patient and their family.